udaravima/Nokia-G_1425_G_B_GPON-NAND/README.md

 # Nokia-G_1425_G_B_GPON-NAND
-This tab is to discuss and research on Nokia GPON (Sri Lanka Telecome) SLT.
+This tab is to discuss and research on Nokia GPON (Sri Lanka Telecom) SLT.

 ## Extracted Rom file (SPI_NAND)
 * [ROM File Link G1425GB](https://drive.google.com/drive/folders/1jpPFlRSkBw2cDXV-gbNmGeSVzLFAV-jO?usp=sharing)\
-  (The Original ROM file seems to be lost, and currently, I am working on extracting the SPI_NAND from the router.
+  (The Original ROM file appears to be lost.
+Additionally, I received a new router from my ISP (same model, different NAND), and I am currently working on extracting the SPI NAND from the router.
 I have to bit-bang since my current programmer(TL866II plus) doesn't support the chip officially.)

 ## Serial Log UART
  ```